Julius Baer CEO sees more consolidation in Swiss banking

 Union Bancaire Privee became the 76th Swiss bank to reach an agreement with the U.S. Department of Justice last week, agreeing to pay more than $187 million to avoid possible prosecution for helping Americans evade taxes.

-Baer CEO Collardi estimated that around 80 percent of banks in this program, launched in 2013, had now resolved their cases and this would prompt further consolidation.
+Baer CEO Collardi estimated that around 80 percent of banks in this programme, launched in 2013, had now resolved their cases and this would prompt further consolidation.

 "We cannot rule out that one or another institution would like to merge with another," Collardi, speaking in his capacity as president of the Association of Swiss Asset and Wealth Management Banks, told a news conference.